emanuelemassaro/Mobility-US/README.md

 ![GitHub Logo](countyMap.png)

+We can notice a clear distinction between the coast and the center of the US.

 ## New York City

 In the first process we analyzed the reduction of mobility in NYC.
 We analyze more than 9 billion data points and 1'375'515 distinct users.
 In the Figure we report the reduction of the traveling distance in each neighborhood.